Exlana Sheep – breeding stock for sale

 The Exlana is a new breed of sheep, developed with the aim of improving welfare and reducing management time and inputs.
 It is a hair sheep that sheds its wool naturally in the spring and so it does not need sheering or dagging.
 It does not require routine chemical treatment for fly-strike, and does not get cast on its back or stuck in brambles like woolly sheep.
+There is also no need to tail dock.
 For more information on Exlanas visit www.exlana.co.uk/exlana

 Exlana sheep are very easy lambing and well suited to lambing outdoors.
 For years we have lambed over 350 ewes (including over 100 ewe lambs) and rarely intervene in more than 2 or 3 lambings per year.
 However good conformation is also important!
-Our carcasses are predominantly R grades with maybe 10-20% U grades.
-We regularly wean lambs in July with an average weight of 35-39kg, having had no feed other than grass.
+Our carcasses are predominantly R grades with maybe 10-15% U grades.
+We consistently wean April born lambs in July with an average weight of 35-39kg, having had no feed other than grass to ewes or lambs.

 Exlana sheep suit many situations: